knjeru/gSchool_Exercises/_02_html/readme.md

 4. [push their work to Github][4]

 ### 1 of 4: Markup
 The structure of a web-page's content is a reflection of its HTML.
 If we want content to be presented as a list, we would use the `<li>` tag; if we want content to be presented in a table, we would then use the `<table>` tag.
-In other words, we can structure content how we want; however, we need to use the correct tags.
+In other words, we can structure content how we want; we need, however, to use the correct tags.

 To improve your familiarity with HTML, please complete the following lessons: